trwnh/namecheap/README.md

 - namecheap api key https://www.namecheap.com/support/knowledgebase/article.aspx/9739/63/api--faq#c

 ## current limitations
-- SLD/TLD extraction is extremely naive and does not support multipart tlds
 - no cleanup hook, just an auth hook
   - update: a cleanup function has been added to remove old challenges before setting a new one
 - none of the api calls are paginated yet but this probably doesn't matter bc the hook works based on an env var